alicoding/component-metronome/README.md

 git clone git@github.com:mozilla-appmaker/appmaker.git
 ```

-Your directory structure should look like this (more component repos can be cloned as siblings of `component-button`):
+Your directory structure should look like this (more component repos can be cloned as siblings of `component-metronome`):
 ```
 mozilla-appmaker/
   ├── appmaker/
-  ├── component-button/
+  ├── component-metronome/
   └── tools/
 ```

-Enter the `component-button` directory, and install npm dependencies
+Enter the `component-metronome` directory, and install npm dependencies
 ```
-cd component-button
+cd component-metronome
 npm install
 ```